 - Don’t share sports equipment, clothing, or towels.

-- If you’re in a public place such as a pool, gym, locker room, or shower, make sure to wear sandals or shoes.
+- If you’re in a public place such as a pool, gym, locker room, or shower, make sure to wear flip-flops, rubber sandals or shower shoes.